Transportation Strikes in France 2023

 Although nobody at Opera Garnier believes the Phantom of the Opera story, the staff won’t hesitate to blame the Phantom when something inexplicable happens …

-11. Box Number 5 is the Phantom’s Private Box
+11. Box Number 5 was (or still is?) the Phantom’s Private Box

-Box number 5 was the Phantom’s box, and he demanded that every night the box was his alone, to be kept empty and not shared with another.
+Box number 5 was the Phantom’s box, and he demanded that every night the box was his alone, not shared with other spectators.

 Today, this box is sold out for every performance, and it seems to be a wonderful place to see the opera without being seen.